jimwatt/P1-lanelines/README.md

 ### Process images

-To proces all images in the ./test_images directory,
+To process all images in the ./test_images directory,

 ```
 ipython P1.py